KankakeeCommunityCollege/recover-newsroom/_posts/2022-02-16-temporary-library-and-tutoring-hours.md

 video_link: https://youtu.be/4d2LkGjg5bM
 press_release: false
 ---
 ​Beginning Monday, Feb.
-21, the Miner Memorial Library will have new, temporary, closing hours on Mondays and Thursdays.
+21, the Miner Memorial Library will temporarily change closing hours on Mondays and Thursdays.
 Hours for Tuesdays, Wednesdays, and Fridays remain unchanged.

 The new temporary hours will be: